phylum-dev/documentation/docs/knowledge_base/continuous_monitoring.md

 ## How to Activate

 No activation required!
-Continuous monitoring is a default platform feature for all Phylum accounts.
-Phylum Pro users have the additional option to trigger [notifications](https://docs.phylum.io/docs/notifications) on new continuous monitoring violations.
+Continuous Monitoring is a default platform feature for all Phylum accounts.
+Phylum Pro users have the additional option to trigger [notifications](https://docs.phylum.io/docs/notifications) on new Continuous Monitoring violations.